movesen/ClimbNet/README.md

 ### Data Transformation

 The graph data is transformed into a format suitable for model training.
-This includes converting the graphs into torch_geometric data objects.
+This includes converting the graphs into torch_geometric data objects and attaching embeddings to all nodes.

 ### Helper Functions